onca-vega/EinaPage-Vue/README.md

 #### Prop: pagecount
 In the example we are telling Eina Page that "pagecount" is equal to 1255, resulting:
 ![EinaPage-pagecount][EinaPage-pagecount]

+#### Prop: perpage
+In the example we are telling Eina Page that "perpage" is equal to [5, 10, 15, 20, 25], resulting:
+![EinaPage-perpage][EinaPage-perpage]

+#### Prop: perpageclass
+In the example we are telling Eina Page that "perpage" is equal to "per-page-class", resulting:
+![EinaPage-perpageclass][EinaPage-perpageclass]

+#### Prop: selectclass
+In the example we are telling Eina Page that "perpage" is equal to "select-class", resulting:
+![EinaPage-selectclass][EinaPage-selectclass]

 #### Prop: overlayclass
 In the example we are telling Eina Page that "overlayclass" is equal to "my-overlay-class".
 This class is positioned at the root of the component: